lyss-k/DataBaseProject/README.md

 * Data Scientist: A user who conducts experiments, tracks results, and queries the database.

-* ML Engineer: A user responsible for deploying models and managing infrastructure.
+* Data Engineer: A user responsible for deploying models and managing infrastructure.

-* Auditor: A user who reviews experiments for compliance and reproducibility.

-* MLED System: The database system that stores and manages experiment data.
+* Scheduler Service: Responsible for scheduling batches

 * Project Manager: Monitors project progress and make decisions based on experiment outcomes.